hyperledger-tooling/start-here-hyperledger/releases/hyperledger/aries-cloudagent-python.md

         <tr>
             <td colspan="2">
                 <b>
-                    1.0.0rc4
+                    1.0.0rc5
                 </b>
             </td>
         </tr>
         <tr>
             <td>
                 <span class="chip">
-                    1.0.0rc4
+                    1.0.0rc5
                 </span>
             </td>
             <td>
-                This time we mean it!
-Release 1.0.0rc4 is, despite the non-zero RC number, the first Release Candidate for what will soon be the official ACA-Py 1.0.0.
-We started to do a 1.0.0 sequence (releasing several RCs) a long time ago, and decided to gate the transition on some requirements that were not as important as we thought at the time.
-Now we are **really** ready to publish ACA-Py Release 1.0.0.
-This release is again pulling from the `main` branch.
-The previous 1.0.0 RC, `rc3`, was approximately equal to [ACA_Py Release 0.8.2](#082).
-As such, this RC is a **MAJOR** change from that last one.

-Release 1.0.0rc4 includes just over 100 PRs merged since [Release 0.12.1](#0121).
+                Release 1.0.0rc5 includes well over 100 PRs merged since [Release 0.12.1](#0121).
 The vast majority of that work was in hardening the product in preparation for this 1.0.0 release.
 While there are a number of new features, the majority of the focus has been on eliminating technical debt and improving the underlying implementation.
-The full list of PRs in this release can be [found below](#100rc4-categorized-list-of-pull-requests). here are the highlights of the release:
+The full list of PRs in this release can be [found below](#100rc5-categorized-list-of-pull-requests). here are the highlights of the release:

 - The default underlying Python version has been upgraded to 3.12.
 Happily, there were minimal code changes to enable the upgrade to 3.12 from the previous Python 3.9.
 - Pagination support has been added to a number of Admin API queries for object lists, enabling the development of better user interfaces for large deployments.